mcglynnk/showcase/README.md

   - Git add, commit and push your local files to the remote repo

 ### Repo #2:
 If forty will be your main website, name this repo yourusername.github.io.
 If forty will be a page on another website (like  mine, I named it showcase), name it whatever you like (you'll see why in a minute).
 In the config.toml file, set your website url to "https://yourusername.github.io/" or "https://yourothersite.github.io/showcase/".
+This repo holds just the html files built for your website.

 Run:
 ```git submodule add -b master git@github.com:<USERNAME>/<USERNAME.github.io OR (in my case) showcase>.git public```